Kuret/dotfiles-wsl/README.md

    `%wheel  ALL=(ALL) NOPASSWD: ALL`

-# Windows Subsystem For Linux
+# Windows Subsystem For Linux Setup

 Activate the WSL in windows:
 - Make sure you are running a Windows 10 build with Windows Store support for WSL (build 16215+)